You answered all the questions and provided every last detail. Then that sinking feeling hits you.

 There’s no escaping it; young drivers pay more for insurance – especially male drivers.

-Why do younger drivers pay more?
+Why are average car insurance rates higher for younger drivers?
 Insurance companies see them as a bigger risk.
 According to the Insurance Institute for Highway Safety (IIHS) drivers aged 16-19 are three times more likely to be in a fatal collision than drivers over 20.

-So when can you expect your rate to start coming down?
+So what age does car insurance go down?
 Studies vary but generally from 25 onwards things should get a little easier.

 2. You don’t get the discounts your parents do